cadencewillse/cadencewillse.github.io/research.md

 title: Research
 permalink: /research/
 ---

-## ARTICLES
+## Peer-Reviewed Articles and Work in Progress

+Willse, C. "State Education Agency Governance, Virtual Learning and Student Privacy – Lessons 	from the COVID-19 Pandemic'' Revise and Resubmit at Educational Policy.

+Willse, C. "The Geography of Giving: Nonprofit Philanthropy, Public Parks and Land Conservation in the United States'' Revise and Resubmit at Conservation Science and Practice.

 Moffitt, S., Willse, C., Smith, K., & Cohen, D. (2021).
 Centralization and Subnational Capacity: The Struggle to Make Federalism Work Equitably in Public Education.
 Perspectives on Politics, 1-21. doi:10.1017/S1537592721002012

+## Book Chapters

+Willse, C. (Submitted.)
+"Parent Teacher Organization’s Mobilization and Fundraising in K-12 Education" in Drezner, N (Eds) Philanthropy and Education, Palgrave Macmillan.

+Moffitt, S.L.,  O'Neill, M.K., Cohen, D.K. and Willse, C., (Under Contract).
+"Problems of Overload: Layers and Lacunae" In  Reforming the Reform: Igniting Problems of Policymaking in the Pursuit of School Improvement.
+University of Chicago Press.

+Moffitt, S.L.,  O'Neill, M.K., Cohen, D.K. and Willse, C., (Under Contract).
+"Problems of Isolation: Pockets of Policymaking" In  Reforming the Reform: Igniting Problems of Policymaking in the Pursuit of School Improvement.
+University of Chicago Press.

 ## Policy Publications